 Holidays in term time

 Under new Government regulations, no requests for holiday during term time are approved unless there are EXCEPTIONAL circumstances, for example: where an absence from school is recommended by a health professional as part of a parent or child’s rehabilitation from a medical or emotional issue.
 Parents are asked to take their annual holiday with their children during school holidays.

-A leave of absence can be considered by Mr Mick Kay, Headteacher.
+A leave of absence can be considered by Mr Matt Perry, Headteacher.
 Only in exceptional circumstances, as determined by the Headteacher and in accordance with LA and Government guidelines, will absence be approved.

-All leave of absence requests must be made to Mr Kay, by completion of an application form (available here or from the school office) by the parent or carer with whom the child normally lives.
+All leave of absence requests must be made to Mr Perry, by completion of an application form (available here or from the school office) by the parent or carer with whom the child normally lives.
 The application should be submitted at least two weeks prior to the date of the proposed absence.
-Parents should not book any visits until Mr Kay has considered the application.
+Parents should not book any visits until Mr Perry has considered the application.